Software Technical Writer

 - Sequential and logical- technical writing should have step-by-step information to avoid contradictions.

-- Ethical- technical writers are linked to ethical obligations like liability laws, copyright laws, and trademark laws.
+- Ethical- technical writers are linked to ethical obligations like liability laws, copyright documentation laws, and trademark laws.

 What are the types of technical writing?